 - Trash and litter

-Many residents assume storm drains connect to the wastewater treatment plant.
+One of the most common misconceptions is that storm drains connect to the wastewater treatment plant.

 They don’t.

-- Storm inlets
+- Storm drain inlets

-- Underground pipes
+- Underground storm sewer pipes

-- Open channels and ditches
+- Open channels and drainage ditches

 - Stormwater lakes and ponds

-Through Grand Island’s Lakes and Waterways
+Through Grand Island’s Waterways

 - Eagle Scout Lake